Skateboarding in China: International Recognition (2015 and Beyond)

 After the announcement of inclusion of Skateboarding at the 2020 Summer Olympics.
 The road to Tokyo was introduced as a pathway to the Olympics.
 Olympic qualifying competitions began to emerge such as the (ISO) International Skateboarding Open held in Nanjing China paved the way for broader participation by Chinese skaters to compete in international events.
 The rise of social media also played a crucial role in popularizing skateboarding, allowing local skaters to share their skills and experiences with a global audience.
+In 2016 the inaugural PUSHFEST, a one-of-a-kind community skateboarding event that celebrates the perspective of the skate community through curated films and interactive installations from a community of local skateboarders.
+The inaugural event included special guest Patrick O'Dell founder and creator of the influential blog and documentary series from Vice Media Epicly Later'd and hosted by Danny Yuan Yuan Zhang.